 The policy can be accessed at https://www.jmu.edu/academic-affairs/_documents/policies/aapolicy-12.pdf

-Located in Madison Union (Taylor Hall), Room 300, the Office of the Dean of Students responds to the concerns of students, parents, faculty and staff, specifically in areas such as:
+Located in the Student Success Center (SSC), on the 3rd floor, Suite 3010, the Office of the Dean of Students responds to the concerns of students, parents, faculty and staff, specifically in areas such as:

-Most important for AUHs is the Dean of Students’ role in working with distressed and disruptive students.
-If you have (or if a faculty member has conveyed) a concern about a student, you can contact the Dean of Students office for advice about how best to proceed.
+Most important for AUHs is the Madison Care program which operates out of the Dean of Students Office and their role in working with distressed and disruptive students.
+If you have (or if a faculty member has conveyed) a concern about a student, you can contact the Dean of Students Office for advice about how best to proceed.
 Of course, if there is an extreme emergency, you should call Campus Police (568-6911).
-The Interim Dean of Students is Gloria Mast (mastgm@jmu.edu).
-The Assistant Dean of Students is TBA.
+The Dean of Students is Dr. Hollie Hall (hallhm@jmu.edu).
 The office phone number is 568-6468.

 Other Important Policies and Forms